 At Mission Heights Primary we pride ourselves on our environment!
 Being a digital school means we’re big on conserving paper.
 Our school has many environmentally friendly features that include recycling procedures and rain water tanks.
 Our lights and taps turn off automatically.
 Solar panels and our special window glass ensure optimum energy efficiency.
+We recently switched from paper towels to hand driers as well.
+We have a well established orchard now and our students enjoy feeding and tending to it.
+We do our bit for the dwindling Monarch population by having a healthy and well looked after Butterfly Garden.

 This is the Enviro Council 2017, they make the decisions regarding what we do this year for our environment and they head the recycling programme